ozdv/ozdv/README.md

 ### Hey there, I'm Cam 👋🏻

 - 🇨🇦 I'm from Canada!
-- 👨🏻‍💻 I have been writing code since 2014
+- 👨🏻‍💻 I've been coding since 2014
-- 📚 I'm alumni at uCalgary
+- 📚 I'm an alumni at uCalgary
-- 🌱 I'm currently focusing on becoming a better full stack developer
+- 🌱 I'm always working on becoming a better developer
-- 🏢 I'm currently working for a start up called Quickly
+- 🏢 I'm currently working for a start up called Quickly; and
-- 🔭 I'm currently working on my first mobile app, and just released it on Google Play and the App Store!
+- 🔭 I'm currently working on my first mobile app, which I just released on Google Play and the App Store!